Descending into the depths¶

 Placing the stairs on the map¶

 We’ve defined our stairs, it’s time to place them on the map.
-Navigate to levelgen.lua
+Navigate to levelgen.lua and head

 to the bottom of the function right above return.